Brazil Birding Tours

 Read More About Brazil

-We organize a series of trips in Brazil to target species such as the Critically Endangered (IUCN) Brazilian Merganser in the famous Serra da Canastra National Park and to track down Giant Anteater and Maned Wolf in the vast grasslands of the state of Minas Gerais.
+We organize a series of birding and wildlife trips in Brazil to target species such as the Critically Endangered (IUCN) Brazilian Merganser in the famous Serra da Canastra National Park and to track down Giant Anteater and Maned Wolf in the vast grasslands of the state of Minas Gerais.
 Intrepid birders can adventure into the wild region known as Northeast Brazil on an intense birding trip focused on a good selection of specialties such as Lear’s Macaw, Araripe Manakin, Blue-eyed Ground Dove, Hooded Visorbearer, Great Xenops, Pink-legged Graveteiro, Little Wood Rail, and Buff-fronted Owl.

 We also can arrange an extension to visit the Iguazú waterfalls at the border of Argentina, where we have amazing views of colonies of Great Dusky Swifts.
 Our experts, including local guides and Birding Ecotours leaders, will also organize custom trips to track down other sought-after species of mammals such as Northern or Southern Muriqui or Golden Lion Tamarin.